kronosta/y1-language/DOCUMENTATION.md

 - `` `G ``, `` ` ``
 - `` `Uxxxx `` (where x is a hexadecimal digit) - UTF-16 unicode codepoint
-- (`` ` `` followed by a newline, carriage return, form feed, or vertical tab), escapes a newline.
+- (`` ` `` followed by a newline, carriage return, form feed, or vertical tab), turns into nothing to remove the newline.
 This only matters in very specific scenarios, such as when grave escaping in Yen interpolations or if you somehow inject line breaks into a line.